-Though violent crime is rare in Thailand, it is unfortunately on the rise.
-Fortunately, foreign visitors are not usually targeted unless they have seriously upset a local.
+Violent crime is rare in Thailand.
+Foreign visitors are not usually targeted unless they have seriously upset a local.
 Tourists are more likely to encounter con artists, but a few basic precautions can help avoid problems.

 Because pickpockets and scam artists work the tourist areas and pounce on friendly or naive travelers, keep an eye on valuables in crowded places, and be wary of anyone who approaches you in the street to solicit your friendship.
 However genuine the entreaty sounds, you will end up wasting precious time on "shopping tours," where your "guide" will collect a commission and keep you from getting where you'd like to go (or worse).